 Facade cladding can be screwed directly into the nailing battens.
-If necessary, other nailing battens can also be used (e.g. 22 x 100 mm or 32 x 100 mm, cc 600) depending on the level of requirements of the building type.
+If necessary, other nailing battens can also be used (\geq 30 x 100 mm, cc600) depending on the level of requirements of the building type.
 With thinner battens, it is good to check, for example, that the bending of nailing batten is still in sufficient range.
 (More information: PAROC ZEROfix solution page and dimensioning tool)